 How Do I Know if My Knee Pain is Serious?

 Your knee pain may be serious if it is consistent or is accompanied by swelling, redness, tenderness, or fever.
-If the joint appears to be deformed, you heard a popping at the time of injury, or if you cannot stand on the leg seek a knee pain specialist’s attention immediately.
+If the joint appears to be deformed, you heard a popping at the time of injury, or if you cannot stand on the leg, knee injury specialists in New Jersey can help you resolve these issues.

 How Long Does Pain and Stiffness Last After Knee Replacement?